ivnsch/clojushop/README.md

 Online store backend/api written in Clojure

-Learning project.
 JSON api, currently supports user authentication, product list and cart.

 Database is easily interchangeable thanks to data provider layer.
 This implementation uses MongoDB.

 Stripe will be used as payment system.
 Integration is in progress.

 This api is intended to be used by mobile apps or ajax applications.

+Note that this is a learning project - use at your own risk.

 Start server: